 5. Makeup remover

-Make up remover is inexpensive and works wonders.
+Makeup remover is inexpensive and works wonders.
 If you don’t already own some for its principal use, pick up a bottle at your local drugstore or Sephora and start using it.
-Make up remover is especially good for removing eye makeup and protecting the sensitive skin around your eyes from under eye bags and premature aging and wrinkles.
+Makeup remover is especially good for removing eye makeup and protecting the sensitive skin around your eyes from under-eye bags, premature aging, and wrinkles.

 8. Baby oil or olive oil

 Oil can work as an effective hair dye remover because it helps to break up the color, but it’s not too rough or abrasive on the skin.
 In fact, it can help soften while you scrub.
-The downside is that oils may not be as effective as more corrosive options, but it’s important to take care of your skin, even if that means accepting a few small hair dye stains.
+The downside is that oils may not be as effective as more corrosive options, but taking care of your skin is important, even if that means accepting a few minor hair dye stains.

-To try the oil method, coat the stained area of skin with oil.
+To try the oil method, coat the stained area of the skin with oil.
 Rub in with your fingers.
-(Do we have to remind you one more time not to get it in your eyes?)
+(Do we have to remind you again not to get it in your eyes?)

-It’s best if you can let the oil sit on your affected skin for as long as possible.
-Since it’s not corrosive or abrasive, you can let the oil sit on the stain for 8 hours or even more.
+It’s best to let the oil sit on your affected skin for as long as possible.
+Since it’s not corrosive or abrasive, let the oil sit on the stain for 8 hours or more.
 Sleep on your back and leave the oil soaking overnight, or apply it on your next day off.
 If you wear the oil to sleep, try covering it with clean cotton fabrics like a headband or bandages to keep it from staining your pillowcases and sheets.
-If you’re applying the oil to your hands, simply wear gloves to bed.
+If you’re applying the oil to your hands, wear gloves to bed.

 Instead of dabbing with a warm washcloth, rinse with running water.
 Apply a little extra soap or shampoo to help remove the oil from your skin entirely.

-If you’re still not achieving the results you need, then you can move on to the next hair dye removal method.
+If you’re still not achieving the desired results, you can move on to the following hair dye removal method

-Be very careful with this hair dye removing agent.
-Prolonged contact to the skin – especially with acetone remover – can cause burns, so be sure to rinse at the first sign of discomfort.
-Getting nail polish remover in your eyes can also cause injury so be extra careful!
+Be very careful with this hair dye-removing agent.
+Prolonged contact with the skin – especially with acetone remover – can cause burns, so be sure to rinse at the first sign of discomfort.
+Getting nail polish remover in your eyes can also cause injury, so be extra careful!

-Start by soaking a cotton ball with nail polish remover, squeeze out the excess, and then dab onto the stained skin.
+Start by soaking a cotton ball with nail polish remover, squeeze the excess, and dab onto the stained skin.
 Pause for a moment to make sure this doesn’t burn.
-If you’re still feeling okay, continue by blotting gently with the cotton ball.
+If you still feel okay, continue blotting gently with the cotton ball.
 If you’re still feeling comfortable, rub the cotton ball over the stained area in a circular motion.

-Do not expose your skin for more than a minute – most skin types will hit their limit at thirty seconds or less.
-Rinse very, very well in order to thoroughly remove all traces of the nail polish remover from your skin.
+Do not expose your skin for over a minute – most skin types will hit their limit at thirty seconds or less.
+Rinse very well to thoroughly remove all traces of the nail polish remover from your skin.